 - Achieve a semester grade point average of 3.5 or higher.

-Latin Honors: Graduating students may be considered for Latin Honors (cum laude, magna cum laude, or summa cum laude) as determined by the dean.
+Latin Honors: Graduating students may be considered for Latin Honors (cum laude, magna cum laude, or summa cum laude) as determined by academic performance.

 Special Awards, Medals and Prizes